 Youth Big Barrel Baseball Bats: One-Piece vs. Two-Piece

-One-piece baseball bats, the handle is a separate piece from the barrel and that the two are bonded together.
+Two-piece baseball bats, the handle is a separate piece from the barrel, and the two are bonded together.
 The advantage to a two-piece baseball bat is that its design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
-Two-piece baseball bats generally have less vibration in the handle due to the separation of the handle and barrel.
+Two-piece baseball bats have less vibration in the handle than one-piece bats due to the separation of the handle and barrel.

 Youth Big Barrel Baseball Bats: Alloy vs. Composite vs. Hybrid

-Youth Big Barrel Baseball Bats: Wood Baseball Bats - 2 5/8" vs. 2 3/4"
+Youth Big Barrel Baseball Bats: Wood Baseball Bats - 2” vs. 2”

 2” barrels are slightly larger than 2” barrels.
 2” barrels give players a larger hitting surface; however, this barrel size is not allowed in some leagues.
 Check your league rules before purchasing a bat with a 2” barrel.